johanz043/johanz043/README.md

 # 🎁 Under Development
-- BuddyBot - a mental health focused chatbot will be developed soon!
+- BuddyBot - a mental health focused rule based chatbot will be developed soon!
 - Igotalotofphotos-v3 website will be developed soon!